-I have a dream to build a no frills home weather station and deploy it to see how far I can go in bringing together what I’ve learned from remote sensing, meteorology and software engineering.
+I did some experimentation with building a no frills home weather station and deploying it to see how far I can go in bringing together what I’ve learned from remote sensing, meteorology and software engineering.
 The ideal outcome would be to download and decode satellite imagery, draw in local weather using an API and assimilate the data into WRF simulations on a Raspberry Pi.
-Until that day I’ll share here my progress.
+Here’s what I’ve managed to do so far.

 Weather Satellite Antenna Build

-I made a quadrifilar helix (QFH) weather satellite antenna tuned to 137.5 MHz to pick up APT transmission from @NOAASatellites passing over Gloucester.
+I made a quadrifilar helix (QFH) weather satellite antenna tuned to 137.5 MHz to pick up APT transmission from @NOAASatellites passing over Gloucester where I was staying.
 I followed the excellent ‘how to’ by spacemanlabs at @instructables:

 For the dimensions of the antenna, I used the QFH calculator: http://jcoppens.com/ant/qfh/calc.en.php.
 Here are some photos of the build and the copper wire-coax connections.